xying21/ckb_sdk/docs/introduction/overview.md

 ## Decentralization Roadmap

-- **Stage 1**: The sequencer is the only validator.
-Godwoken supports to view rollups and find out whether there is any invalid commit in a rollup.
+We provide a solid roadmap to evolve the Godwoken network step in step from half-decentialization to fully-decentialization.

-- **Stage 2**: Godwoken will introduce permission-less validators.
-Then, everyone can run a validator to view rollups.
-If the sequencer commits an invalid state, a challenge will be processed, and the sequencer will lose staked assets on layer1.
-If the sequencer stops working, everyone can run a block producer to process the withdrawal from the rollup.
+- **Stage 1 (initial lauch)**: The whole network has one sequencer to sort transactions.
+The developers can run their own Godwoken nodes in the readonly mode and watch the on-chain rollup transactions to compute and verify the rollup global state.

-  The target of stage 2 is to reach the same decentralization level as popular rollup projects such as Arbitrum.
+- **Stage 2**: The network will introduce permission-less challenger node, everyone can run their Godwoken nodes in challenger mode.
+If the sequencer commits an invalid state, then, a challenging will be automatically processed by a random Godwoken node (it depends on which node send the challenging first).
+If the challenging is successed, then the sequencer will lose staked assets on layer1 and the rollup's state will be reverted.

-- **Stage 3**: Multiple sequencers will be investigated and explored.
+- **Stage 3**: The nerwork will introduce permission-less full node, multiple sequencers mechanism will be investigated and explored.

 ## References